 - The tunica dartos is a smooth muscle that contracts or expands to regulate temperature of the testicles.

-Now you see lots of smooth muscle examples, know where these muscles are in your own body and understand the roles of these different muscles.
+Now you see lots of smooth muscle examples, know where these muscles are in your own body, and understand the roles of these different muscles.
+For more information about the body, check out these examples of skeletal muscles and where they can be found.
+Or you can take a look at the whole body with a helpful overview of the major body systems.